3 Reasons to Avoid Using a Shared Drive

 A shared or network drive lets users quickly share files from computer-to-computer.
 The shared network most often operates on a Local Access Network (LAN).
 The network drive is shared, allowing all users on the network to access stored files and share files with one another.

 The security concerns are staggering.
 In fact, there are many scenarios in which sensitive information gets exposed.
-This comes about from human error or intentional intrusion.
-Viruses are a strong potential to expose themselves to users as well.
-There is a better way to connect users on a network and for secure file sharing, which I address later on.
+This is a result of human error or intentional intrusion.
+Furthermore, viruses have a strong potential to expose themselves to users.
+If you are worried about safety but still need to connect users on a network for secure file sharing, read further for some solutions.

-A potential issue is a company that has thousands of users sharing millions of files on a LAN.
-If a team creating a campaign needed brand logo files, the idea of searching the shared drive for them would be exhausting.
-Without metadata to help users search for specific keywords relating to the brand logos, they would have to sort through too many files to complete the campaign in a reasonable time frame.
+There’s a lot of potential issues for a company with thousands of users sharing millions of files on a LAN.
+If a team creating a campaign needs brand logo files, searching the shared drive for them would be exhausting.
+Without metadata to help users search for specific keywords, they would have to sort through too many files to complete the campaign in a reasonable time frame.

-Misplacing a document file is a common problem in a shared drive, but an even worse mess to deal with is duplicate documents.
+Misplacing a document file is a common problem in a shared drive.
+An even worse mess to deal with is duplicate documents.
 Duplicate issues are a huge issue for companies, as they put the business at risk for all sorts of problems.
-For example, if a team member opens what he or she believes to be the most recent document for a project, but it’s a duplicate version that is missing key elements, it’s a disaster.
+For example, if a team member opens what they believe to be the most recent document for a project but it’s a duplicate version that is missing key elements, it’s a disaster.

 Another issue with this is potential copyright problems.
 If certain duplicate documents prevent team members from using the most current copyrighted document, it is unprotected.
-Finally, the time-consuming process of deleting duplicates wears down users.
+Furthermore, it’s at serious risk for misuse.
+Finally, the time-consuming process of deleting duplicates is tiresome for users.